Red (King Crimson album): Music and lyrics

 "Starless" was originally written by Wetton, with the intent of it being the title track for Starless and Bible Black.
 At the time, the piece consisted only of the vocal section of the song, and Wetton claims that it got a "cold reception" from Fripp and Bruford.
 Fripp later wrote an introductory theme performed on violin by Cross, and two additional sections were added after Wetton's contributions, one being contributed by Bruford.
-The final section reprises various themes heard earlier in the song and reuses a bass part originally written for the Starless and Bible Black track "Fracture".
+The final section reprises various themes heard earlier in the song and reuses a bass part written for the Starless and Bible Black track "Fracture".
 This early arrangement of "Fracture" can be heard on the Starless box set, as well as the standalone releases of various concerts.
 The lyrics, co-written by Wetton and lyricist Richard Palmer-James, went through several iterations, with Wetton later including an unused verse in the U.K. track "Caesar's Palace Blues".
 Since the title "Starless and Bible Black" had already been used on the previous album, the song's title was shortened to "Starless".
 The track has been described as "Brooding and heavy, fraught with feeling and foreboding."
-According to Sean Murphy of Pop Matters, "it’s an exercise in precision, the apotheosis of their 'dread and release' formula.
+According to Sean Murphy of PopMatters, "it’s an exercise in precision, the apotheosis of their 'dread and release' formula.
 It builds an almost unbearable tension, breaking at last through the darkness; less like the tide retreating and more like an ocean disintegrating into the air."

 Packaging and album name

 During the mixing stage, ideas for the album's title and artwork were discussed.
-The needles on the meters on the studio's mixing desk were observed to be "bouncing and crashing sharply into the red"; for Wetton, this symbolised the direction of the band's music and was to influence the planned front cover of Red.
+The needles on the VU meters on the studio's mixing desk were observed to be "bouncing and crashing sharply into the red"; for Wetton, this symbolised the direction of the band's music and was to influence the planned front cover of Red.
 However, EG suggested that a group photograph would be easier to sell, particularly for the American market.
 EG director Mark Fenwick pitched to hire John Kosh, who subsequently commissioned Gered Mankowitz to produce photographs of the meters (for the album's back cover) and the group, but tensions within the group led to each member being photographed alone and being combined into a composite.
 The resulting cover's chiaroscuro style has been compared to that of the Beatles' 1963 album With the Beatles; Fripp recalled that "I loathed the session and was ill at ease with all of it."

 The album's lyrics were not originally included as part of the packaging, unlike all previous King Crimson studio albums.
 The first printing of the lyrics would occur in a 2000 reissue.